 The film, which was released a year after the novel’s release, closely adheres to the novel in almost every way, but has been brought to vivid and believable life through Roman Polanski’s voyeuristic lens and committed performances by the entire cast, especially Mia Farrow as Rosemary, and Ruth Gordon – who won an Academy Award for Best Supporting Actress for her portrayal as Minnie Castevet.
 This is the Mother of All Devil-Baby Movies and has spawned any number of imitations.
 The premise has since become it’s own supernatural horror sub genre.

-Ruth Gordon earned an Oscar for her portrayal of Minnie Castevet in Polanski’s masterpiece Rosemary’s Baby.
+Ruth Gordon (left) earned an Oscar for her portrayal of Minnie Castevet in Polanski’s masterpiece Rosemary’s Baby.

 An iconic image from The Exorcist